 ruleConfigurationOverrides property

-An invocation object MAY contain a property named ruleConfigurationOverrides whose value is an array of zero or more unique (§3.7.2) reportingConfigurationOverride objects (§3.44), each of which overrides the defaultConfiguration property (§3.42.14) of a reportingDescriptor object (§3.41.7) that describes a rule (that is, a reportingDescriptor object that is an array element of the ruleDescriptors property (§3.18.18) of some toolComponent object (§3.18)).
+An invocation object MAY contain a property named ruleConfigurationOverrides whose value is an array of zero or more unique (§3.7.2) reportingConfigurationOverride objects (§3.44), each of which overrides the defaultConfiguration property (§3.42.14) of a reportingDescriptor object (§3.41.7) that describes a rule (that is, a reportingDescriptor object that is an array element of the rules property (§3.18.18) of some toolComponent object (§3.18)).

-If ruleConfigurationOverrides is absent, it SHALL default to an empty array.

 notificationConfigurationOverrides property

-An invocation object MAY contain a property named notificationConfigurationOverrides whose value is an array of zero or more unique (§3.7.2) reportingConfigurationOverride objects (§3.44), each of which overrides the defaultConfiguration property (§3.42.14) of a reportingDescriptor object (§3.41.7) that describes a notification (that is, a reportingDescriptor object that is an array element of the notificationDescriptors property (§3.18.19) of some toolComponent object (§3.18)).
+An invocation object MAY contain a property named notificationConfigurationOverrides whose value is an array of zero or more unique (§3.7.2) reportingConfigurationOverride objects (§3.44), each of which overrides the defaultConfiguration property (§3.42.14) of a reportingDescriptor object (§3.41.7) that describes a notification (that is, a reportingDescriptor object that is an array element of the notifications property (§3.18.19) of some toolComponent object (§3.18)).

-If notificationConfigurationOverrides is absent, it SHALL default to an empty array.

 startTimeUtc property

 An invocation object MAY contain a property named startTimeUtc whose value is a string in the format specified in §3.9, specifying the UTC date and time at which the tool’s execution started.